james-things/pico-climate-monitor/README.md

     AM2302 environment sensor (connected to gpio 2)
     2x momentary switch buttons (connected to gpio 4 and gpio 7)

+Please note that if you would like the build the device, you will need to aquire 4 M2.5 (metric) 10mm screws, which will fit the provided housing.
+You will also need to add your wifi configuration in the utils/wifiTime.py.

 Credits

 The code in this project is a combination of original work and code reused from